So much to know about your mortgage.

 Clean Offer

-Also referred to as a 'no-conditions' offer, it's an offer made on a home listed for sale that is completely stripped of typical sale conditions, in order to speed the process to buy a home.
+Also referred to as a 'no-conditions' offer, it's an offer made on a home listed for sale that is completely stripped of typical sale conditions in order to speed up the process of buying a home.

 Closed Mortgage